orbitdb/orbit-db-pinner/README.md

 ### Docker

-You can run an Orbiter pinning service using a pre-configured Docker image.
+You can run an Orbiter storage service using a pre-configured Docker image.

 Once you have cloned this repo, cd into the voyager directory root and run: